cbehrends/angular_tdd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

+# Docker Support
+This example uses Nginx to serve up the front end.

+To build the container

+`docker build -t <my_container_name> .`

+To run the container in your local Docker instance

+`docker run -p 8080:80 <my_container_name>`

+This will setup the container to listen on port 8080, you may adjust as needed.

+Once the container is running, navigate to `http://localhost:8080`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.